Certain things get better with age: wine, whiskey, cheese and pickles. Computers and computer programs are not one of those things!

 - Decrease in productivity

 “We have had a customer whose unsupported system crashed just before PlotBox implementation.
 They were left blind for weeks writing paper contracts with no ability to search their data, which we had thankfully retrieved before the system failure.
 They were losing in excess of $10,000 per week until we could get them up and running again, not to mention the unquantifiable potential loss of reputation and high risk of error.”

 I’m sure increasing expenses is not part of your business plan and yet by continuing to use an unsupported software this is exactly what you're doing.

 The biggest problem is that you cannot predict these expenses.

 - Hiring in IT contractors if something goes wrong

-- Cost of time - paying staff when they cannot operate efficiently as well as potentially needing to pay them overtime due to increasing workload
+- Cost of time - paying staff when they can't operate efficiently as well as potentially needing to pay them overtime due to increasing workload

-- Cost of a lawsuit - there is more chance of making a mistake while your systems are down and you are relying on manual checking
+- Cost of a lawsuit - there's more chance of making a mistake while your systems are down and you're relying on manual checking

-- Cost of implementing new system - If you cannot get your old system kick started again you will need to get a new one.
+- Cost of implementing new system - If you can't get your old system kick started again, you'll need to get a new one.
 A new system should be carefully planned and implemented, not rushed, which will cost you more in the long run.